What Is A Draw In Poker?

 - Flush draws – combinations with 4 cards of the same suit that need one more card of that suit to create a flush.

-- Straight draws – combinations that have 4 cards in a row and need one more card to create a hand that consists of 5 consecutive cards.
+- Straight draws – combinations that have 4 cards in a row and need one more card to create a hand that consists of 5 consecutive cards and make a straight.

 Knowing how to play draws correctly is vital since you can win the pot by semi-bluffing your opponent or hitting your hand, which adds a lot of equity to these poker hands.

-To exploit the full potential of drawing hands in poker, the first two things you need to learn are how to recognize different draws depending on the cards you are holding and the odds of hitting each draw.
+To exploit the full potential of drawing hands in poker, the first two things you need to learn are how to recognize different draws depending on the cards you are holding and understand the outs and pot odds of hitting each draw.
+Also, it is important to avoid situations where you are drawing dead.

 Poker Draw Example: